waliarubal/WpfHelpers/README.md

 * **ZipStorer** allows compression and decompression of ZIP archives.
 * **ColumnHeaderBehaivor** is a custom behavior to auto generate column headers of DataGrid based on annotation.
 It allows hiding of columns too.
 * **PasswordBoxBindingBehavior** allows binding password of a password box to a string property.
+* **ExtendedObservableCollection** can be bound to any text component on UI through its *String* property.
+It also provides a *Separactor* property to define character used in ToString method for separating items.
+Function to be evaluated to generate string representation of collection can be passes in constructor as well.

 This package is available via nuget [here](https://www.nuget.org/packages/NullVoidCreations.WpfHelpers/), execute below mentioned command in nuget console.
 ```